 - “Whatever’s for ye won’t go by ye”.

-5.“Geein’ it Laldy” (Also Giein’ it Laldy) – Giving it Gusto
+5.“Geein’ it Yaldy” (Also Giein’ it Laldy and other variations) – Giving it Gusto

 A Few Final Scottish Phrases